-While we tend to look at things in terms of good or bad, better or worse light or dark, the separation of one thing between another has its roots in the delusion of I.
+While we tend to look at things in terms of good or bad, better or worse, light or dark, this separation of one thing vs another is what creates the delusion of 'me'.

 “In the landscape of Spring there is neither better nor worse.
 The flowering branches grow both long or short.”